 In this module, you’ll have the chance to think about how performances shape and reshape texts, working with William Shakespeare's The Merchant of Venice.
-We'll be focusing intensively on this play over the five parts of the module, learning how to read and analyze Shakespeare, how to analyze drama and performance, and how to design a dramatic scene.
+We'll be focusing intensively on this play over the module's five main parts, which explore how to read and analyze Shakespeare, how to analyze drama and performance, and how to design and produce a dramatic scene.

 Our goal for this module is to help you take ownership over the material so that you will feel confident in reading and enjoying Shakespeare.
 This module will also give you the tools you need to put your knowledge of Shakespeare and the stage into action by producing a scene of your own.
 You don’t need any previous experience with drama or with Shakespeare—just a willingness to pay attention to language and to learn more about performance.

 WHAT TO EXPECT

 Work in this module includes a number of different activities:

-- Readings and videos: In addition to reading The Merchant of Venice (more than once!), you will also have shorter readings each week, with information that will help you to contextualize and better understand the course’s topics.
+- Readings and videos: In addition to reading The Merchant of Venice (more than once!), each part will also have shorter readings, with information that will help you contextualize and better understand the course’s topics.
 These readings will be supplemented with short instructional videos, interviews, and clips from several productions of the play—not only from live theater, but also from film and television.

-- Annotations: There will be several chances for you to annotate Merchant, including some short passages to practice close reading as well as guided thematic annotation across the whole play and staging notes for the scene you will perform.
-You can also feel free to use our installation of the course annotation tool, Annotation Studio, to make notes and jot down questions on your own.
+- Annotations: There will be several chances for you to annotate Merchant, including some short passages to practice close reading, as well as guided thematic annotation across the whole play and staging notes for the scene you will perform.
+You can also feel free to use our installation of the module annotation tool, Annotation Studio, to make notes and jot down further questions on your own.